wheaney/social-freedom/README.md

   (snapshotting in this case implies that the blacklist won't stay updated if more accounts are blocked).
 * Any downside to directly triggering Lambda's across accounts?
 Is this less failure-proof than an publishing to an SNS topic or SQS queue in that account?
+* Can a "requester pays" bucket be used for images/video so that only the people consuming the media get charged?
+This may not be possible with our use of CloudFront.